 Consider this view from – https://www.actmindfully.com.au/upimages/Dr_Russ_Harris_-_A_Non-technical_Overview_of_ACT.pdf

-My own blog encourages you to go your own way; going on the scenic route.
+My own blog says: you go your own way; either directly or on a scenic route.
 Getting things wrong is an important aspect of making progress.
 In practice, if you do safe experiments, you will learn from small defeats and small victories.
 If a series of small defeats encourage you to seek a professional consultant, then so be it – but only for the duration.